8 New Skincare Trends That’ll Be Everywhere In 2025

 As Google queries for pigmentation continue to increase, Lookfantastic named it the third most-searched term on its site, while award-winning aesthetician Dija Ayodele’s Black Skin Directory — a platform designed to connect people with darker skin tones to skincare professionals — identified pigmentation as its top search.
 Happily, a host of super ingredients have emerged to address this issue.

 Malassezin is relatively new in skincare and not many brands are using it yet.
-In the meantime, try La Roche-Posay's MelaB3 Serum, $44.99, with melasyl, which the brand refers to as a “melanin trapper”.
-Paula's Choice Triple Active Total Repair Serum, $49, uses other key ingredients to work on dark spots, most notably hexylresorcinol.
-“Hexylresorcinol is a real powerhouse when it comes to tackling pigmentation,” notes Abi Cleeve, managing director at Ultrasun.
+In the meantime, try La Roche-Posay's MelaB3 Serum, £48, with melasyl, which the brand refers to as a “melanin trapper”.
+Ultrasun's Anti-Pigmentation Face Fluid SPF 50, £28, uses other key ingredients to work on dark spots, most notably hexylresorcinol.
+“Hexylresorcinol is a real powerhouse when it comes to tackling pigmentation,” notes Abi Cleeve, managing director at Ultrasun UK.
 “It's a 'one and done' solution that doesn’t skimp on UV filters or other skincare actives, giving you great results.”

 AdvertisementADVERTISEMENT